ymyh/crab-cpp/README.md

 ## Crab_cpp: Rust-like Struct and Function in C++23

 ### Overview
-Crab_cpp is a C++23 library that simulates Rust's Option<T>, Result<T, E>, panic!, unimplemented!, and a match macro to modern C++.
+Crab_cpp is a C++23 library that simulates Rust's Option<T>, Result<T, E>, panic!, unimplemented!, a match macro and optional Char, str, String to modern C++.
 Designed for developers who appreciate Rust's explicit error handling and pattern matching but work in C++ ecosystems.
-This library supports only C++23 and requires std module.
+This library supports only C++23 and depends on std module.

+### How to Compile
+Currently use [xmake](https://github.com/xmake-io/xmake) to compile this library.
+Welcome to contribute if you need more build systems.

 ### Features & Usage

 #### panic & unimplemented
 Prints a message and calls std::terminate().
-- If CRAB_CPP_ENABLE_BACKTRACE is defined, it will print a backtrace using std::stacktrace::current()
+- If the macro `CRAB_CPP_ENABLE_BACKTRACE` is defined, it will print std::stacktrace::current()

 ```c++
 import crab_cpp;